-5.4 Professional Development
+5.4.1 Purposes of Professional Development

-- 5.4.1 Purposes of Professional Development - 5.4.1.1 The purposes of professional development include but are not limited to: - building discipline expertise; - improving teaching abilities; - maintaining and expanding professional competence; - exploring alternative teaching methods and philosophies; - keeping up-to-date in subject matter; - keeping up-to-date in instructional processes and skills; - carrying out course, program and curriculum development; - maintaining and expanding effectiveness in course, program and curriculum development; - reviewing and developing instructional materials; - improving the quality, effectiveness and efficiency of the programs and services of the College. - 5.4.2 Professional Development Duty Days - 5.4.2.1 All Regular employees shall be granted the equivalent of twenty (20) days professional development duty time during the course of a duty year (pro-rata). - 5.4.2.2 Whenever possible, professional development duty days will be assigned in groups of consecutive full days as applicable. - 5.4.3 Professional Development Assignments - 5.4.3.1 All Regular employees shall submit a written proposed professional development plan to their Dean.
+- 5.4.1.1 The purposes of professional development include but are not limited to: - building discipline expertise; - improving teaching abilities; - maintaining and expanding professional competence; - exploring alternative teaching methods and philosophies; - keeping up-to-date in subject matter; - keeping up-to-date in instructional processes and skills; - carrying out course, program and curriculum development; - improving the quality, effectiveness and efficiency of the programs and services of the College. - 5.4.2 Professional Development Duty Days - 5.4.2.1 All Regular employees shall be granted the equivalent of twenty (20) days professional development duty time during the course of a duty year (pro-rata). - 5.4.2.2 In recognition that meaningful Professional Development often requires sustained attention over multiple days, whenever possible, professional development duty days will be assigned in groups of consecutive full days as applicable. - 5.4.3 Professional Development Assignments - 5.4.3.1 All Regular employees shall submit a written proposed professional development plan to their Dean.
 The planning process will be consultative and the PD proposal will be faculty driven.